Summer Programs for Teachers

 A minimum number of participants is required to run each program.
 If programs are cancelled due to low enrollment, registration fees will be reimbursed in full.

 1.5 CEUs (15 hours) is available for purchase for each class for approximately $120.
-Registration information will be given at the class.
+(College and Career Ready Writers is 1.0 CEU for $100) Registration information will be given at the class.

 Visit 3wp.ucdavis.edu for more information.